 Exorcist: House of Evil is made on a low-budget.
 The disappointment of watching the film is that David Trotti does nothing more than rehash the cliches of the exorcism and to a lesser extent haunted house genres.
+(For a more detailed overview of the genre see Possession Films).
 The film is clearly taking place in impoverished surrounds – as witness the opening exorcism scene that seems to only take place in a regular-sized suburban bedroom, not the master bedroom we had in The Exorcist (1973), and without the use of any special effects.

 David Trotti does an okay job with his actors who all give reasonably solid and professional performances – the only recognisable face present is Connor Trinneer whose claim to fame was as a regular on Enterprise (2001-5).